 Apart from the obvious gross condition of your pool water that makes it unfit for the swim season, the unbalanced water chemistry due to the lack of chemicals, dirt, and more will also affect the circulation system of your inground pool, especially the skimmer line.

 Winterizing your inground pool will ensure that both your time and money are saved when you pull off the covers for the pool season.
-Also, removing the water from the pool through the pool pump helps you ensure that there is no extra damage done when the water freezes.
+Also, removing the water from the pool through the pool pump helps you ensure that no extra damage is done when the water freezes.

 You can even use a winter cover to prevent any accidents.
 Further helping your pool maintenance are the chemicals that you add to balance the water chemistry.

 When should you winterize a pool?

 This is hands down the most vital factor to consider as it will greatly affect closing inground pool for winter as well, as this varies depending on the weather in your area.

 Typically, if the temperature of your area stays below 65°F (18°C) during the offseason, then it is better to wait until the temperature falls below that point to close your pool.
 The low temperature will help make sure you have a clean pool as algae don’t like the cold weather, allowing your pool to have low algae growth.